 If your council gives their consent to pay immediate early retirement benefits before age 55 this may result in a tax charge on your benefits.
 This would be in addition to the normal PAYE tax on your monthly pension.
 Payment of benefits on or after age 55 will not result in this additional tax charge.

-If your council gives consent to immediate early retirement benefits on or after age 50 and before age 60 your pension will be increased each year in line with the appropriate cost of living index (currently the Consumer Prices Index (CPI)) except that if the benefits are paid before age 55 your pension will be paid at a flat rate until age 55.
-At that time it will be increased by the accumulated effect of inflation since you retired.
+If your council gives consent to immediate early retirement benefits on or after age 50 and before age 55 your pension will be paid at a flat rate until age 55.
+At age 55 your pension will be increased by the accumulated effect of inflation since you retired and then increased each year after age 55 in line with the appropriate cost of living index (currently the Consumer Prices Index (CPI)).

 See also General Points to Note on Retirement Benefits on page 12.